 - We are ignorant of the process and have no way of understanding and dealing with those natural feelings that come about as a result of loss.

 - We remain too long in this process, refusing to move on from anger or depression to acceptance.

-The world's answer is to understand the grieving process and get help to go through it in a normal time, i.e., counseling, medication, support groups.
+The world's answer is to understand the grieving process and get help to go through it in a normal time (i.e., counseling, medication, support groups).
 This is the best answer the world has to offer- accept what you can't change.
 Christ's answer doesn't circumvent the natural grieving process, it goes beyond the stage of acceptance to hope.
 Through Jesus Christ we have the hope of eternal life after death and so, for us, death is only a temporary separation that will be abolished forever when Jesus returns.
-This is what we look beyond death to, in order to lift our spirits and keep the link with the one before was alive????
+This is what we look beyond death to, in order to lift our spirits and keep the link with the one we've lost alive.
 This is our hope and the promise that helps us end our grieving with a whole heart rather than with a hole in our hearts.

 The resurrection of Christ is central to our faith and the promise of our own resurrection in Christ is central to our hope.
 It's what makes the death that surrounds us bearable.